U.N. investigators say most Syria rebels not seeking democracy

-PARIS Most Syrian rebel fighters do not want democracy and the country's civil war is producing ever worse atrocities and increasing radicalisation, independent U.N. investigators said on Tuesday.
+PARIS Most Syrian rebel fighters do not want democracy and the country's civil war is producing ever worse atrocities and increasing radicalization, independent U.N. investigators said on Tuesday.

 Speaking to reporters in Paris, Brazilian expert Paulo Pinheiro said his team of investigators had documented horrific crimes on both sides, although the scale of those committed by President Bashar al-Assad's forces was greater.